‘I just wanted to get those kids out:’ Springfield man called a hero after saving two toddlers from house fire

 Falconer was working on a house on Reservoir Street in Springfield when he noticed something happening at the house across the street.

-But the fire grew and flames consumed it, turning the home into a massive fireball.
+But the fire grew and flames consumed the house, turning it into a massive fireball.

 “I called 911 and was talking to them when a 15-year-old came out in front of the house,” Falconer said.
-“And I asked her if there was anybody else in the house and she said, ‘Yes, there’s a 1-year-old and a 4-year-old in the back.’”
+“And I asked her if there was anybody else in the house and she said, ‘Yes, there’s a one-year-old and a four-year-old in the back.’”

 They managed to save the two toddlers along with two dogs trapped inside the house.
 Falconer said the family was grateful for his actions.